ooni/2023-05-richer-input/DESIGN.md

 knowledge of what they wanted to measure.
 The OONI Probe implementation included in this PoC provides the same functionality.
-We obtained this functionality by taking existing code and factoring away all that was unnecessary by replacing large codebase swaths with data structures and interfaces.
+We obtained this functionality by taking existing code and factoring away all that was unnecessary.
 We will rebuild the rest of the OONI Probe around this fundamental core.

 We call this fundamental core "the interpreter."
-This name is because we express "knowledge about what users want to measure" as a JSON document (with comments and other user-friendly syntactical sugar).
+This name is because we express "knowledge about what users want to measure" as a JSON document (with comments and other user-friendly syntactical sugar) that the "interpreter" interprets.
 This design follows the typical split between mechanism and policy often seen in UNIX tools.
 The interpreter is the mechanism, and the JSON document, called the "script," allows users to tell the OONI Probe core what to do.